 After saying goodbye to my new friends in Reykjavik, I drove around the Ring Road (Iceland’s main highway) with Lulu and Germaine after hitching a ride with them in Vik.
 Forests morphed into fjords and fjords evolved into moonscape-like lava fields.

 Over the next 10 days, my love for Iceland became an obsession, as I was constantly treated to bewildering landscapes and helpful locals.
 For such a small island, Iceland has a diverse range of landscapes and micro-ecosystems.
-And as we traveled, hiked, and eagerly waited the northern lights, I couldn’t help but notice the silence.
+And as we traveled, hiked, and eagerly waited for the northern lights, I couldn’t help but notice the silence.
 With hardly anyone or any animals around, the land seemed so still.

 And it was the silence that affected me the most.
 Coming from NYC, I don’t know a world without noise.
 My day begins and ends with cars honking their horns outside my bedroom window.
 In Iceland, noise hardly exists, and that silence helps you appreciate life.